BlasBenito/spatialRF/README.md

 -   `min.node.size`: minimum number of cases on a terminal node.

 These values can be modified in any model fitted with the package using the `ranger.arguments` argument.
-The example below shows how to fit the spatial model with a set of chosen hyperparameters.
+The example below shows how to fit a spatial model with a given set of hyperparameters.

 ``` r
 model.spatial <- spatialRF::rf_spatial(